 As every company tracks its costs, calculating your cost per hire isn’t too difficult.
 In this guide, we’ll look at how to set up a spreadsheet to capture the data you need and complete the calculation each month.

-To help, we’ve created a spreadsheet template for you, which will calculate your cost per hire and chart it for the year.
-You can get a copy using the form at the bottom of this article.
+To help, I’ve created a spreadsheet template for you, which will calculate your cost per hire and chart it for the year.

 Step 1 - Get you cost data